Colorado State vs. Wyoming NCAA Football Odds, Plays and Insights | November 6, 2021

 Wyoming Stats and Trends

-- So far this season Wyoming has one win against the spread.
+- Wyoming has one win against the spread in eight games this year.

-- The Cowboys have been underdogs by 3.5 points or more one time this season and have not covered the spread once.
+- The Cowboys have yet to cover the spread this season when underdogs by 3.5 points or more.

-- Wyoming's games this year have hit the over in 42.9% of its opportunities (three times in seven games with a set point total).
+- Wyoming's games this year have hit the over on three of seven set point totals (42.9%).

-- The Cowboys rack up 22 points per game, comparable to the 21.4 the Rams surrender.

-- Wyoming is 1-1-1 against the spread and 3-0 overall in games when it records more than 21.4 points.
+- Wyoming is 1-1-1 against the spread and 3-0 overall when the team records more than 21.4 points.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.